About Martinsville Speedway

 Track Layout and Dimensions

 Martinsville measures 0.526 miles (847 meters), making it the shortest track in the NASCAR Cup Series.
-The oval circuit features a distinct paperclip shape with four turns and two 800-foot straightaways.
-The turns have 11-12 degree banking, while the straightaways remain flat with 0 degrees of banking.
-This configuration forces drivers to brake hard for corners after reaching high speeds on straightaways.
-The track surface combines asphalt on the straightaways with concrete in the turns.
-The concrete sections, added later in the track's development, resist wear better than asphalt under racing conditions and winter weather.
+The oval circuit features a paperclip shape with four turns and two 800-foot straightaways.
+The turns have 12 degrees of banking (some sources report 11 degrees), while the straightaways remain flat.
+This configuration forces drivers to brake hard for corners after reaching high speeds on the straights.
+The track surface combines asphalt on the straightaways and upper lanes of the corners with concrete in the lower lanes of the turns.
+The concrete sections, introduced in 1976 after 21 years of constant repaving, resist wear better than asphalt under racing conditions and winter weather.
+In 1969, NASCAR changed the official track length from 0.5 miles to 0.526 miles due to a new measurement system.

 Historical Development